Introduction

 Compliance with Relevant Standards

-Adhering to security standards like NIST SP 800-171 and CMMC can guide the implementation of robust security controls.
+Adhering to security standards like NIST SP 800-171 and CMMC can guide the implementation of effective security controls.
 These frameworks provide best practices for protecting controlled unclassified information (CUI) and ensuring compliance with industry regulations.

 Practical Strategies for Defense Contractors